Before each infusion

 Side effects

-There are side effects that you may experience during treatment with RYBREVANT®.
+There are side effects that you may experience during treatment with RYBREVANT® + chemotherapy.

 Doctor discussing possible side effects with RYBREVANT® patientDoctor discussing possible side effects with RYBREVANT® patient